 Your bio will be at the beginning of the article and will look something like this:

-Joel is a band director from Texas who has taught for over 13 years.
+Joel is a content creator who taught for over 12 years.
 He writes about teaching at SoYouWantToTeach.com.
-Follow him on Twitter at @sywtt or become a Facebook fan.
+Follow him on Twitter at @sywtt.

-I’m really not all that concerned with how many links you include or how much information, as long as you’re linking to legit sites.
-The bio will also include an avatar based on the email address you send me.
+I’m really not all that concerned with how many links you include or how much information, as long as you’re linking to legit sites (e.g., online casinos are unlikely to provide value to educators seeking to improve their teaching career, but Pinterest organizer templates are likely to provide value).

 Images

-I will provide an appropriate customized title image for your article.
-The image help the article perform better on social media sites.
+You may provide an appropriate customized title image for your article, otherwise I will.
+The image helps the article perform better on social media sites.
 This also ensures that it fits into the design standards of the rest of the website.

 Length

 Make the article as long as you feel is appropriate.
 You may break longer articles up into installments, or just send one big huge thing.
-The articles that have the most success tend to have between 500 and 2,000 words.
+The articles that have been the most successful generally range from 500 to 2,000 words.

 Editorial Rights

 Ultimately, this is my website and I am responsible for the content that is posted on it.
 I want it to be of the highest quality and class.
-If I feel a need to make a minor editorial change in preparing the article to publication, I will do it.
+If I feel a need to make editorial changes in preparing the article to publication, I will do it.
 If I feel there are numerous minor or any major changes that are needed, we will discuss that more in-depth.
+Either way, we will both agree on the article prior to publication.

 Suggested Topics